Strykar/pacman-hooks/README.md

 **Arch-Audit** - A post transaction hook that looks up installed packages to the Arch CVE via [arch-audit](https://www.archlinux.org/packages/community/x86_64/arch-audit/).

 **Check-Broken-Packages** - This checks for packages with broken (non satisfied) dynamic library dependencies.
-This can happen if you have installled package A from the AUR, which depends on B from the official repositories, and B gets updated, but the packager of A does not bump its pkgrel.
+This can happen if you have installed package A from the AUR, which depends on B from the official repositories, and B gets updated, but the packager of A does not bump its pkgrel.
 In most case you simply need to rebuild A. (Based off https://github.com/desbma/pacman-hooks)

 **Orphans** - A post-transaction hook that searches for orphaned packages.